rrpgfirecast/firecast/SDK3/Documentation/MkDocs/docs/grid/concepts.md

 ### "container" role

-Controls with the `container` role act similarly to controls with the `row` role but with one key difference: they keep their width limited to avoid growing too wide.
-This can be useful for ensuring that content remains within a readable and manageable width.
+Controls with the `container` role act like rows, but they limit their width to avoid becoming too wide.
+This is useful for keeping content readable and manageable.

 ![Container](concepts_img/container-1.png)

 !!! note
-    Usually just one `container` is enough to organize the entire layout.
+    Usually, one `container` is enough to organize the entire layout.

 ### "block" role

-Controls with the `block` role are distributed in lines similarly to `col` controls, but they do not use the 12-column spaces to do so.
-Instead, they define their width in pixels, allowing for precise control over their size within the layout.
+Controls with the `block` role are placed in lines like `col` controls, but they don't use the 12-column spaces.
+Instead, they define their width in pixels, allowing precise control over their size in the layout.

 Example: